You are currently viewing Singye Dzong, the Mystical Lion Fortress of Guru Rinpoche

 According to King Sindhu Raja’s biography, Guru Rinpoche arrived at Bumthang for the second time via Khempa Jong and Nering Singye Dzong’s cave from Tibet.
 Guru Padmasambhava came with a mission of subduing the demon King Khikharathoed, who had fled Tibet and established his demon kingdom in Khempajong in the eighth century.

-Guru Rinpoche finally subdued the demon King Khikharathoed at Khempajong, then moved to Singye Dzong and undertook intense meditation.
+Guru Rinpoche finally subdued the demon King Khikharathoed at Khempajong, then moved to Singay Dzong and undertook intense meditation.

 The history of Singye Dzong states that Guru Rinpoche spent three months undertaking accomplishment practices and blessed the place as the place of His enlightened activity.
 According to the description given to Tshangkha Rinpoche Lama Norbu Wangchuk by Rahor Choedrak Rinpoche, Singye Dzong is one of the most sacred places of Guru Rinpoche’s enlightened activity.
 The Tamboura, a Lute, a condensed biographical supplication to Khandro Yeshe Tshogyal – authored by Pema Garwang Lodoe Thaye, also mentions Senge Dzong’s sacredness.
 Khandro Yeshey Tshogyal discovered Singye Dzong.

 Senge Dzong is one of Guru Rinpoche’s eight great Yang Oen Caves where he performed accomplishment practices.
-Yangdzong, Chimphu, Kharchu, Sheldrak Monkha Nering, Taktshang Sengephug, Shampo Gang, Drakmar, and Yama Lung are the eight magnificent Yang-oen rocky caves where Guru Rinpoche meditated, according to the Guru’s Chronicle of Golden Rosary.
+According to the Guru’s Chronicle of Golden Rosary, Yangdzong, Chimphu, Kharchu, Sheldrak Monkha Nering, Taktshang Sengephug, Shampo Gang, Drakmar, and Yama Lung are the eight magnificent Yang-oen rocky caves where Guru Rinpoche meditated.

 Also Read: Paro Taktsang (Tiger’s Nest), the Sacred Place of Guru Rinpoche’s Enlightened Mind